Kansas City, Missouri: Professional sports

-Professional baseball

-The Kansas City Royals became 1985 and 2015 World Series Champions.

 The Athletics baseball franchise played in the city from 1955, after moving from Philadelphia, to 1967, when the team relocated to Oakland, California.
 The city's current Major League Baseball franchise, the Royals, started play in 1969, and are the only major league sports franchise in Kansas City that has not relocated or changed its name.
 The Royals were the first American League expansion team to reach the playoffs (in 1976) to reach the World Series (in 1980) and to win the World Series (in 1985).
 The Royals returned to the World Series in 2014 and won in 2015.

 The Kansas City Monarchs, formerly the Kansas City T-Bones, is an unaffiliated minor league team.
 It played in the independent Northern League from 2003 until 2010 and has been part of the independent American Association since 2011.
 Its home is Legends Field in Kansas City, Kansas.

-Professional soccer

-Sporting Kansas City played the New England Revolution at Children's Mercy Park.

 The Kansas City Wiz became a charter member of Major League Soccer in 1996.
 It was renamed the Kansas City Wizards in 1997.
-In 2011, the team was renamed Sporting Kansas City and moved to its new stadium Children's Mercy Park in Kansas City, Kansas.
+In 2011, the team was renamed Sporting Kansas City and moved to its new stadium Sporting Park in Kansas City, Kansas.
 It won the MLS Cup twice, the Supporters' Shield once, and the US Open Cup four times.

 FC Kansas City played from 2013 to 2017 in the National Women's Soccer League; the team's home games were held at Swope Soccer Village.
 They won the NWSL in 2014 and 2015.
 The team folded after the 2017 season and its assets were transferred to Utah Royals FC.
 After the 2020 season, the Utah Royals folded and its assets were transferred to a new Kansas City team, now known as the Kansas City Current.
 The Current moved to Children's Mercy Park after spending their first season at Legends Field, where they were known as KC NWSL.
 On October 6, 2022, the team's ownership broke ground on an 11,500-seat soccer-specific stadium called CPKC Stadium on the Berkley Riverfront Park, which opened by March 2024.

-Kansas City was selected on June 16, 2022, as one of the eleven US host cities for the 2026 FIFA World Cup.
+Kansas City was one of the eleven US host cities for the 2026 FIFA World Cup.

+Kansas City is represented on the rugby pitch by the Kansas City Blues RFC, a former member of the Rugby Super League and a Division 1 club.
+The team works closely with Sporting Kansas City and splits home-games between Sporting's training pitch and Rockhurst University's stadium.